India sends 4 aircraft to quake-hit Turkiye with rescue equipment, relief materials, medical teams | Politics

 - India

-India is also expected to send by Wednesday morning relief materials onboard a C-130J aircraft of the Indian Air Force to Syria which was also hit by the earthquake on Monday, people familiar with the matter said.
+India also sent six tonnes of relief materials, including life saving medicines and medical items, in a transport aircraft of the Indian Air Force (IAF) to Syria which was also hit by the earthquake on Monday.

 Several countries around the world have extended help to both countries in their rescue and recovery efforts.